Follow us on Twitter

 California-Nevada’s resolution on “The Least of These: Speaking Up for the Children of Gaza” describes in detail the alarming living conditions created by the “brutal blockade” of the Gaza Strip “for over 12 years which, according to the International Committee of the Red Cross, constitutes “a collective punishment imposed in clear violation of Israel’s obligations under international humanitarian law.”

-This resolution also highlights the “Great March of Return,” the weekly protest that Gazans have engaged in to their peril for over a year, suffereing violent, indiscriminate and disproportionate response by Israeli military, killing 43 children during a seven-month period, injuring over 2,200, hundreds due to live ammunition.
-The resolutions it calls for several actions including political engagement that provide a “means of involving Conference children and adults in assisting the children of Gaza.”
+This resolution also highlights the “Great March of Return,” the weekly protest that Gazans have engaged in, to their peril, for over a year, suffering the violent, indiscriminate, and disproportionate response by Israeli military, killing 43 children during a seven-month period, injuring over 2,200, hundreds of those due to live ammunition.
+The resolution calls for several actions, including political engagement, that provide a “means of involving Conference children and adults in assisting the children of Gaza.”

 The second Cal-Nevada 2019 resolution, “Towards Ending Child Incarceration Through Support for the Rights of Children,” addresses the injustice of criminalizing children in the US justice system as well as the plight of Palestinian children and lifts up the pending Congressional bill H.R.
 2407: “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act.”
 In 2018, this annual conference endorsed the earlier version of this bill, HR.
 4391.

 UMKR commends the dedicated advocates who successfully lead these resolutions through the legislative processes of their conferences, and all of our movement’s activists who are keeping

 the issue of Palestinian rights in the forefront of United Methodists’ justice concerns throughout